amanwriter/animus/DEMO.md

 # Animus Demo

 > Note: The hack is hosted on AWS and requires an HTTPS server but only has a self-signed certificate.
 Thus, you'll be prompted with a 'Your connection is not private' error whenever you open the pages, and you'll have to agree to proceed forward.

-> Depending on the latency, the media download/upload speeds (especially in Admin) will vary significantly and your patience is appreciated.
+> Note: Depending on the latency, the media download/upload speeds (especially in Admin) will vary significantly and your patience is appreciated.
 In production, these resources would be moved to a separate dedicated faster server.

 ## Admin Portal